RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 The two most important pipelines are ``supervised_embeddings`` and ``pretrained_embeddings_spacy``.
 The biggest difference between them is that the ``pretrained_embeddings_spacy`` pipeline uses pre-trained word vectors from either GloVe or fastText.
-Instead, the supervised embeddings pipeline doesn't use any pre-trained word vectors, but instead fits these specifically for your dataset.
+The ``supervised embeddings`` pipeline, on the other hand, doesn't use any pre-trained word vectors, but instead fits these specifically for your dataset.

 The advantage of the ``pretrained_embeddings_spacy`` pipeline is that if you have a training example like:
 "I want to buy apples", and Rasa is asked to predict the intent for "get pears", your model already knows that the words "apples" and "pears" are very similar.
-This is especially useful if you don't have very much training data.
+This is especially useful if you don't have much training data.

 The advantage of the ``supervised_embeddings`` pipeline is that your word vectors will be customised for your domain.
 For example, in general English, the word "balance" is closely related to "symmetry",